 A lot of people shame Google for their methods — even going as far as threatening to quit Google altogether.
 But if you think about it, it’s a noble thing for YouTube to suggest videos that you might like based on your browsing habits.
-Over 100 hours of video footage is being uploaded to YouTube every minute.
+Over 100 hours of video footage is being uploaded to YouTube every minute, with the most popular videos receiving billions of views.
 No one has the time to browse through all of that, so recommendations are a nice way to show you relevant videos.

 The problem is that YouTube’s recommendations can eventually start going wonky, suggesting weird videos that have nothing to do with your interests.
 When that happens, here’s what you can do to deal with it.

 Nobody knows what exactly goes into the YouTube algorithm for suggesting recommendations.
 Well, nobody other than the YouTube engineers of course.
 However, it’s safe to say that two things have a very strong impact on what YouTube ends up recommending: search history and watch history.
 If you reset both of these, you can pretty much reset your recommendations back to a blank slate.

 The first thing you’ll want to do is clear the search history.
 Without a search history, the YouTube algorithm doesn’t know what you usually watch.
 Plus, by deleting the log of searches, you can erase all of those “guilty pleasure” video searches that you’ve been running but never wanted anyone to find.

 To delete your YouTube search history: